rkgIITBh/data-structures.github.io/HTML/shellSortAlgorithm.md

 logical subsequences.
 The mutual distance between adjacent elements in a sublist is a fixed interval.
 Initially, interval length is <i>n/2</i>, where <i>n</i> is the number of elements in the input.
 It requires log <i>n</i> passes of partitioning and sorting.
-We reduce the interval length of partition by half in each pass.
-When the interval length is 0, we use compare-and-swap between adjacent pair of elements to sort the array.
-Many researchers experimented with different sequence of reducing interval lengths to explore shell sort's efficiency.
+We reduce the interval length of the partition by half in each pass.
+When the interval length is 0, we use compare-and-swap between adjacent pairs of elements to sort the array.
+Many researchers experimented with a different sequence of reducing interval lengths to explore shell sort's efficiency.
 However, in our description we use conventional interval length starting with <i>n/2</i>.

-We refer the interval length between a pair of the elements as gap <i>g</i> in our description.
+In our description, we refer to the interval length between a pair of elements as gap <i>g</i>.
-For sorting the sublists we use insertion sort.
+For sorting the sublists, we use insertion sort.
 Let  us represent the input sequence by arr[0], arr[1], ..., arr[n-1].
 Shell sort method is as follows:

 - Start with <i>g</i> = &lfloor;<i>n/2</i>&rfloor;</i> to defines sublists.
 - Use insertion sort to sort the resulting subsequences
 - Repeat partitioning and sorting with <i>g</i> = &lfloor;<i>g/2</i>&rfloor; until <i>g</i> &gt; 0.
-- Now we compare and swap adjacent pair of elements if necessary.
+- Now, we compare and swap adjacent pairs of elements if necessary.

 In particular, for the second pass <i>g = n/4</i>.
-So we have to carray independent sorting of the following sub-sequences of the input
+So we have to carry out independent sorting of the following sub-sequences of the input

 - The subsequence: {arr[0], arr[n/4], arr[n/2], arr[3n/4], a[n]}